 Programmatic advertising is the automated buying and selling of digital ad space.
 This process uses software and algorithms to purchase ad inventory in real time rather than through traditional negotiation methods.

 Contextual targeting, also known as content targeting, is a form of online advertising that targets ads based on the context or content of a web page rather than the user’s browsing history.
+It involves analyzing the text and images present on a webpage to determine its subject matter and then placing ads that are relevant to that context.
+For example, if a user is reading an article about travel, contextual targeting would place ads for travel-related products or services on that page.

 This allows advertisers to reach potential customers while they are actively engaged with content related to their product or service, increasing the likelihood of conversion.